r1t3shg/stackyn/frontend/DEPLOYMENT.md

 # Frontend Deployment Guide for VPS

-This guide explains how to deploy the Next.js frontend application to a VPS.
+This guide explains how to deploy the React (Vite) frontend application to a VPS.

 ## Prerequisites

 - A VPS with Ubuntu/Debian (or similar Linux distribution)
-- Node.js 20+ installed
+- Node.js 20+ installed (for building)
-- Nginx (for reverse proxy)
+- Nginx (for serving static files)
 - Domain name pointing to your VPS (optional but recommended)
 - SSL certificate (Let's Encrypt recommended)

-## Option 1: Direct Node.js Deployment
+## Option 1: Static File Deployment with Nginx

 ### Step 1: Prepare Your VPS